Student Finance: What’s changed and what remains the same?

 Wales

-You are a lucky parent if you live in Wales.
-There is no parental contribution needed or expected.
+Parents in Wales are fortunate as no parental contribution is required or expected.
 Here family income dictates what proportion of the fixed funds received for living costs is a loan and what is a non-repayable grant but everyone gets the same total amount of support.

-The simple and relieving answer is no. Your child will select the parent they live with most of the time.
-If it is equal, they are allowed to elect one parent, so it would seem logical to choose the parent with the lowest income.
-Thus making more of the living costs affordable through the maintenance loan rather than parental contribution.
+The simple and relieving answer is no. Your child will generally choose the parent they live with most of the time.
+If they split their time equally between both parents, they can select one parent, typically opting for the one with the lower income.
+This choice often maximises the maintenance loan available, reducing the need for additional parental contributions to cover living costs.

 Finally, How are these loans repaid?